-How a Pepperdine Master of Public Policy Degree Prepares you for a Career in Education Policy
+How a Pepperdine MPP Degree Prepares you for a Career in Education Policy

 While in college, Dr. Hattie Mitchell (MPP '12) volunteered in downtown Los Angeles at Skid Row as part of a school outreach program, and it was during this experience, that she saw a six-month old child crawling on the sidewalk.
 It was at that moment, Mitchell knew she would dedicate her life and passion to the education system.
 As she looked as this young child, she could only hope that she would keep the happiness and optimism of youth when confronted by all the obstacles she would face later in life.